b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 Yes, he taught that under the pretense of a lack of evidence.
 There is no tangible foundation for those beliefs, by Korihor's perspective.
 Flip the script; knowing what you know now, if you happened upon a culture or religion that insisted a divinely appointed savior would be born in 75 years?
 To put that in perspective, that is basing a religion on something that would happen by year 2100.
 Hasn't happened yet, but generations of tradition insists that it's coming some time in the non-specific future.
 From Korihor's perspective, that sounds preposterous, and he points out the lack of basis for those beliefs, which are not knowledge.
 I guess that makes him an Antichrist.

 > *==Korihor was not content merely to reject God and quietly go his own way==.
 He mocked the believers and ==demanded== that the prophet Alma convince him with a sign of God’s existence and power.
-Alma’s response is as meaningful today as it was then: “Thou hast had signs enough; will ye tempt your God?
+Alma’s response is as ==meaningful today as it was then==: “Thou hast had signs enough; will ye tempt your God?
 Will ye say, Show unto me a sign, when ye have the testimony of all these thy brethren, and also all the holy prophets?
 The scriptures are laid before thee, yea, and all things denote there is a God; yea, even the earth, and all things that are upon the face of it, yea, and its motion, yea, and also all the planets which move in their regular form do witness that there is a Supreme Creator.”*

 🧐 Meaningful now as it was then?
 The same argument could be made for some other deific manifestation to happen in year 2100, citing existing records and culture that it's totally going to happen.
 Did we mention ✨𝓅𝓁𝒶𝓃𝑒𝓉𝓈✨ as proof that something will happen in 75 years?
 What does any of that prove?